Despite all the scientific knowledge and criticism out there, Hollywood still can’t shake its bad habit of making movie physics mistakes.

 On Earth, if you want to keep a box moving at a constant speed on asphalt, you got to push it with constant force.
 You need that force to beat friction and air drag.
 But guess what?
 Space is a vacuum!
 There’s no friction, so a spacecraft doesn’t need thrusters to keep going at a constant speed.
 Spacecraft thrusters only kick in to:

 - Slow down

 - Change direction

-Turn spacecraft thrusters off when traveling at a constant speed.
-The momentum of the spacecraft will keep it moving at a constant speed without slowing down.
-But to stop the spacecraft, apply an equal and opposite force to the direction of travel.
+Switch off those spacecraft thrusters when traveling at constant speeds.
+Momentum will keep ’em going without losing speed.
+Need to stop?
+Just apply an equal and opposite force in the direction of travel.

 Movie physics mistakes wrap up